ICHEC/ExSeisDat/README.md

 before running the `cmake` command to find the correct MPI libraries.
 If CMake doesn't find them after setting `CC` and `CXX`, you may need to delete the build directory and reconfigure.

-### Specifying FFTW

-If CMake can't find FFTW, or finds the wrong version, try passing `-DFFTW3_DIR=/path/to/fftw` to the `cmake` command.
-The directory `/path/to/fftw` should be the directory including `include/fftw3.h`, for a full path of `/path/to/fftw/include/fftw3.h`.
-CMake will also look for `/path/to/fftw/local/include/fftw3.h`.
-The FFTW library should be found at `/path/to/fftw/lib/libfftw3f.so`.
-CMake will also look in the `lib64` and `bin` directories, and the `local/lib` directory (also `lib64` and `bin`) if fftw3.h was found in `local/include`.

-If the Intel compiler is used, CMake will use the `-mkl` flag to link the Intel MKL library instead of FFTW.

 ### Build Flags